Conservatism in Germany: Modern conservatism

 After World War II, conservatism in Germany had to deal with the experience of totalitarianism and its own involvement.
 Its protagonists finally adopted the ideals of a liberal constitutional (Rechtsstaat) democracy and in turn eliminated themselves as a separate political power.

 In modern Germany, the post-war Christian Democratic Union (CDU) along with the Christian Social Union in Bavaria (CSU) claim to represent all forms of conservatism in Germany.
 National conservative new establishments like the German Party did not last while up to today there remain some marginal parties to the right of the CDU and CSU, difficult to distinguish from the far-right-parties, e.g. The Republicans.
 There also exist marginal movements to restore the German monarchy, most notably Tradition und Leben.
 During the German student movement of the late 1960s, CDU/CSU politicians called for a "strong state" and the restriction of individual rights in order to put down the disturbances.

 Notable modern ("technocratic") conservative theorists included Ernst Jünger (1895–1998) and his brother Friedrich Georg Jünger (1898–1977), Hans Freyer (1887–1969), Helmut Schelsky (1912–1984) and Arnold Gehlen (1904–1976).
 They stressed the subjection of political decisions to the circumstances determined by a technologically advanced civilisation, denying ideological claims to overcome social alienation, which would remain an illusion only advocated by demagogues.

 Recent developments

-Like most political parties in Germany, the CDU and the CSU to a lesser extent has turned to centrist policies after German reunification.
-This has led to an emphasis on economic liberalism and social justice (in the tradition of Catholic social teaching) compared to firm conservative positions.
+Like most political parties in Germany, the CDU and to a lesser extent, the CSU have turned to centrist policies after German reunification.
+This has led to an emphasis on economic liberalism and more social progressivism compared to firm conservative positions of the past.
 However, the party's claimed conservative feature remains a non-defined iridescent term, oscillating between national and social manifestation.
+A key example was the welcoming nature of Angela Merkel's governments towards immigrants from the Islamic world, despite the CDU-CSU often being opposed to such measures in the past.

 Since West Germany Chancellor Helmut Kohl formed a coalition government of the CDU and the liberal Free Democratic Party (FDP) in 1982, both parties have often been frequently referred to as belonging to a larger centre-right (bürgerlich, "civic") faction within the German party system.
-However, this distinction has been criticised for neglecting not only social liberal trends, but also conservative tendencies within centre-left parties like the Social Democrats or The Greens.
+However, this distinction has been criticised for neglecting not only social liberal trends, but also conservative tendencies within the centre-left parties like the Social Democrats or The Greens.
+In certain areas such as sustainability, education and family rights, the CDU-CSU tend to hold liberal positions while remaining somewhat conservative on foreign policy, defense, immigration and bureaucracy.